-You should include the LEP number when billing for services, but don’t be surprised if they balk at the license at first.
-Insurance companies have difficulty with the LEP because it is not used very often for insurance billing.
-They are getting better as the LEP becomes more common, but you may have to spend some time at first talking with insurance carriers about what the LEP is, and how to bill for services.
+You should include the LEP number when billing for services, but don’t be surprised if they initially push back.
+Insurance companies have difficulty with the LEP because it is not used very often for insurance billing and unique to California.
+They are becoming more award as LEPs become more common, but you may have to spend some time first talking with insurance carriers about what the LEP is, and how to bill for services.

-The reason that LEPs do not have NPI numbers is that LEPs do not typically take insurance, or deal with the insurance system.
+The reason that some LEPs do not have NPI numbers is that many LEPs do not take insurance or work within the insurance system.
 Our standard of practice is that we are HIPAA compliant, but with very little direct billing to insurance companies or third parties for our services, NPI numbers are not necessary.

 Can a school psychologist ethically assist an LEP in the role of a Spanish translator and testing interpreter for administration of tests?
 Are there any boundaries or limitations regarding this role?